exportexe/interview/README.md

   - Change the way to open subscriptions page: it should be opened as «/subscriptions/{{userId}}» and showed subscriptions of provided user only

-      * If user doesn’t have any subscriptions you’ll need to show the message «No Subscriptions» instead of subscriptions table
+      * If user doesn’t have any subscriptions the message «No Subscriptions» should be shown instead of subscriptions table

   - Change the price format in the subscriptions table: it should be as «X.XX» - minimum 1 symbol in integer part and always 2 symbols in decimal part

   ## User selector page:

-  - Add the information about the user’s ID in the selector’s options:
+  - Add the information about the user’s ID in the selector’s options, it should be like:
-    "it should be like: {{userId}}, {{userName}}, {{userAge}}"
+      "{{userId}}, {{userName}}, {{userAge}}"

   - Add the button «Check user’s subscriptions» that navigates user to the subscriptions page with the selected user ID «/subscriptions/{{selectedUserId}}»